News

 Read More

-Entry into Force on May 1, 2025 of the “Designs Package”: Modernizing the EU Framework
+Entry Into Force on May 1, 2025 of the EU “Design Package”: Modernizing the EU Designs Framework

 The recent publication of Regulation (EU) 2024/2822 and Directive (EU) 2024/2823 marks a key milestone in the modernization of the European legal framework for designs.
-Taking effect on May 1, 2025, these reforms aim to harmonize, simplify, and adapt the system to the digital age.
+These reforms, with certain provisions taking effect from May 1, 2025, foresee a phased implementation to harmonize, simplify, and adapt the system to the digital age.

 Harmonization and modernization